yuan-ren/Advanced-Lane-Lines/README.md

 # Advanced Lane Finding Project
 ----------------------

-The goals / steps of this project are the following:
+In this project, computer vision techniques are used to detect lines from camera images.
+Detailed goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.